Dasher42BC/FoundationFramework/README.md

 And also Sleight42, Sneaker98, and Banbury whose feedback and snippets contributed to the Foundation and its popular add-ons.

-Special thanks also go out to Nanobyte and DigitalFiend whose work is making the Foundation more accessible for the end users.

 That's all, have fun!